 What's here in the Archives?

-Our Archives are home to a huge variety of sources that sit on almost 14km of shelving.
+Our Archives are home to a huge variety of sources that sit on almost 12 miles of shelving.
 Types of resources we hold are:

 - Local authority records such as minutes, building plans, school records and hospital records

 - Business records of all types, including local industries such as shipbuilding, engineering and coal mining.
 Records include photographs, plans and other material

 - Church and chapel records such as marriage, baptism and burial registers

 - Records of local organisations

 If you would like to find out more about what we collect, please download our Collection Policy.